Saraswath-H-D/project-demo/README.md

-now create directory under backend call figlet using mkdir and type npm i figlet to install in that we have node_modules where it stores dependencies of package that if we remove it it not run
+now create directory under backend call figlet using mkdir and type npm i figlet to install in that we have node_modules where it stores dependencies of package that if we remove it it not run package-lock.json will records all versions of installed dependencies